AticMatic/EnvatoPHP/README.md

 ## Available Methods

-(Add documentation for each API method you implement)
+(Documentation will get updated for each API method as implemented)

 - `getItemDetails(int $itemId)`: Retrieves details about a specific Envato item.
 Returns an array of item data or throws an exception on error.
-- (Add other methods here as you develop them)
+- (Other methods will be here as we develop them)

 ## Error Handling